mwales/utils/README.md

 hexdump:  Easy to include and fancy hexadecimal dumping tool.
 I'm not wasting time reinventing this thing anymore just to print out a buffer of data.

+magicWordSearc:  Search for magic words / strings in binaries, and then will dump the surrounding bytes for inspection

 # Scripts

 fix_khugepaged.sh:  Using VMWare on Ubuntu 14.04 or 16.04, and it starts to get